 Overview: MCP in Cursor

-Cursor has built-in MCP support that lets you connect AI-powered tools directly to the editor.
-However, Cursor's MCP implementation has specific quirks and configuration requirements that differ from other clients.
-This guide covers every known Cursor MCP error and how to fix it.
+Cursor has built-in MCP support that lets you connect AI-powered tools directly to the editor, giving the AI assistant the ability to interact with databases, file systems, APIs, and more.
+However, Cursor's MCP implementation has specific quirks and configuration requirements that differ from Claude Desktop, VS Code, and other MCP clients.
+This guide covers every known Cursor MCP error and provides step-by-step fixes.

 Cursor MCP Configuration Format

 Cursor uses a .cursor/mcp.json file for MCP configuration.
-There are two locations:
+There are two locations, and understanding the difference between them is critical for avoiding configuration confusion.

 your-project/.cursor/mcp.json